-- Raise awareness of the nature of bullying through Personal, Social, Health and Economic (PSHE) form time discussion, assemblies, subject areas and informal discussions in an attempt to eradicate bullying completely. - Recognise the vulnerability of particular groups of students Special Educational Needs (SEN)/Free School Meals (FSM)/Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+), ethnic or other minority groups and regularly monitor accordingly. - Closely supervise students who have been the victim of bullying or who are easy to target and monitor regularly. - Provide activities at break and lunchtime to act as supervised 'safe-havens'. - Utilise student leaders/prefects to reinforce the College message through their leadership roles and to assist with other strategies, such as peer-mentoring, which provide listening opportunities. - Be alert to requirements of staff training to deal with incidents or their prejudices, which may give the wrong impressions to students. - Involve the College Council and all other stakeholders in discussing the Anti-Bullying Policy in response to the need. - Provide advice and guidance to parents via multiple platforms e.g. Internet Safety Evenings, use of Edulink, College Newsletters etc. - Integrate Well-being ambassadors into the College community, raising awareness that they are individuals who can be used to discuss issues with, or a medium to communicate concerns. - Promote an anti-bullying ethos through College-wide engagement in nationally recognised days/weeks/events e.g. Anti-Bullying Week. - Promote student led Support Groups a LGBTQ+ educational and support group run by students under supervision to raise awareness of LGBTQ+ issues as well as a group that represents the different ethnic groups within the College community. - Promote 'The ZONE' (A safe haven and well-being room run and organised by our older wellbeing and anti-bullying ambassadors) to our most vulnerable students as a place they can share their concerns.
+- Raise awareness of the nature of bullying through Personal, Social, Health and Economic (PSHE) form time discussion, assemblies, subject areas and informal discussions in an attempt to eradicate bullying completely. - Recognise the vulnerability of particular groups of students Special Educational Needs (SEN)/Free School Meals (FSM)/Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+), ethnic or other minority groups and regularly monitor accordingly. - Closely supervise students who have been the victim of bullying or who are easy to target and monitor regularly. - Provide activities at break and lunchtime to act as supervised 'safe-havens'. - Utilise student leaders/prefects to reinforce the College message through their leadership roles and to assist with other strategies, such as peer-mentoring or well-being ambassadors, which provide listening opportunities. - Be alert to requirements of staff training to deal with incidents or their prejudices, which may give the wrong impressions to students. - Involve the College Council and all other stakeholders in discussing the Anti-Bullying Policy in response to the need. - Provide advice and guidance to parents via multiple platforms e.g. Internet Safety Evenings, use of Edulink, College Newsletters etc. - Promote an anti-bullying ethos through College-wide engagement in nationally recognised days/weeks/events e.g. Anti-Bullying Week, Mental-Health Awareness Day. - Promote student led Support Groups a LGBTQ+ educational and support group run by students under supervision to raise awareness of LGBTQ+ issues as well as a group that represents the different ethnic groups within the College community. - Promote the Accelerated Learning Centre (ALC), Student Support, ReportIt and the Pastoral Hubs to our most vulnerable students as places/platforms they can share their concerns.